-Conventional wisdom says that if something bothers us or causes us anxiety, then just don't look at it, avoid it.
+Conventional wisdom says that if something bothers us or causes us anxiety, then we should just avoid it; don't look at it.
 Don't go there.
-So we run from past traumas or from discomfort.
+So we run from past traumas or discomfort.
 Hiding it or running from it becomes your prison.
-Suffering is universal, but victimhood is optional.— Edith Eva Eger
+Suffering is universal, but victimhood is optional.

 Secrets: The Other Trauma